avancayetano/xgw/README.md

 `preprocessor.py` > `dip_preprocessor.py` > `co_exp_scoring.py` > `rel_scoring.py` > TCSS (see next section) > SWC (see next section) > `weighting.py` > `evaluate_comp_edges.py` > `evaluate_clusters.py` > `visualize_results.py`.

+## Results and Supplementary Materials

+Results (figures) can be found in `results/`.
+These graphs were derived from performance evaluations in `data/evals/` and `data/training/` (for the feature importances).
+Moreover, a supplementary material document is also provided here (`SupplementaryMaterial.pdf`).

 ## External Software packages/services used

 ### TCSS. (`TCSS/`)